 CollectionIn its original charter, the New Museum wasn't supposed to accumulate a massive collection of artwork.
 Instead, the focus has always been on showcasing artwork by artists who haven't yet received widespread recognition in their respective niches.
 There isn't a particular core exhibition that defines the highlights of the institution.
 Seasonal exhibits simply reveal the brilliance and creativity of international masters who would otherwise struggle to find outlets in other galleries and cultural venues.
 The New Museum hosts plenty of abstract exhibits that have three-dimensional installations of abstract artefacts.
 The aesthetic value of the artwork is explained in detail in audio tours, printed brochures and other presentations that are embedded onto the walls of galleries.
 Tall ceilings and the all-white interior design create a unique spatial relationship with the 3-D exhibits at the New Museum.
 The museum's Digital Archive is another central component of the overall collection.
 This virtual library includes more than 6,000 publications that focus on former exhibits and other events that have shaped the foundation's evolution.
 Visitors are encouraged to browse multimedia files that provide deep insights on the museum's role in the contemporary art field on a global scale.
 The lower level of the museum includes the "White-Box" theatre that can accommodate just more than 180 individuals.
 This intimate room is used to show films and other multimedia presentations relating to ongoing exhibits and the museum's history.
 While navigating all seven gallery floors, visitors will also embrace unique interior design concepts.
 For example, the third floor has the claustrophobia-inducing Shaft Space, which is a very narrow stairway that rises more than 50 feet.

-Visiting New MuseumThe New Museum is situated in the heart of the Lower East Side neighbourhood of Manhattan.
+Visiting New MuseumThe New Museum is situated in the heart of the Lower East Side neighborhood of Manhattan.
 Skyscrapers are limited in numbers in the Bowery district, so this 175-foot-tall museum dominates the local skyline.
 Located at the corner of the busy Bowery and Houston Street, the 2nd Avenue station is served by the F and M lines of the NYC subway system.
 Some other subway stops that are located within walking distance of the museum include Spring Street and Bleecker Street.
 Overall, the Lower East Side also has frequent bus service by the Metropolitan Transportation Authority.

 Location: 235 Bowery, New York, NY, 10002